Creativity for jobs and leadership

 To strengthen creativity of young people for empower them for socio-economic sustainability.

 We work with young people from 3 to 25 years old, school and non-school goers, living in rural communities, disadvantaged, disabled, and victims of conflict and violence.

 Since 2007, working in more than 20 schools in Kenya, MASK directly and indirectly benefed thouzants young people.
 ONe of its progrmame The MASK Prize has attracted more than 6,500 participants in East and South Africa.
 Its exhibitions have been seen by more than 450,000 people in Kenya and beyond.

-In 2007, London based artist, Alla Tkachuk, went to paint in Kenya.
-Painting in rural communities, she began giving art workshops in schools, and discovered that art education in schools was virtually non-existent.
-Her belief that art is key to child’s development led her to officially establishing MASK in 2009.
-"The purpose was and still is to improve young people’s lives", says Alla.
-Initially known as the Mobile Art School in Kenya (M.A.S.K.), the organisation is now known as simply MASK.
+In 2007, London based artist Alla Tkachuk went to paint in Kenya.
+Working in rural communities, she began giving art workshops to children in schools, and discovered that the 'art for creativity' education was very limited.
+Her belief that art is essential to child’s development led her to establishing MASK in 2009.
+"The purpose is to improve young people’s lives", says Alla.
+Initially known as the Mobile Art School in Kenya, the organisation is now known as MASK.